ShubhamRSY/-Predictive-Supply-Chain-Inventory-Optimization/README.md

-# 📦 Predictive Supply Chain & Inventory Optimization Tool
+# 📦 Predictive Supply Chain & Inventory Optimization

 ## 🚀 Overview
 This project is a complete end-to-end **Predictive Supply Chain & Inventory Optimization Tool** for the beauty industry.
 It forecasts product demand by region, reduces stockouts, avoids overstocking, and minimizes total supply chain costs.